richiebono/MineSweeper/README.md

 * Ability to select the game parameters: number of rows, columns, and mines
 * Ability to support multiple users/accounts

-## Deliverables we expect:
+5 - Deliverables we expect:
-* URL where the game can be accessed and played (use any platform of your preference: heroku.com, aws.amazon.com, etc)
-* Code in a public Github repo
+5.1 URL where the game can be accessed and played (use any platform of your preference: heroku.com, aws.amazon.com, etc) 5.2 Code in a public Github repo
-* README file with the decisions taken and important notes
+5.3 README file with the decisions taken and important notes

-## Time Spent
+6 - Time Spent
-You need to fully complete the challenge.
+6.1 You need to fully complete the challenge.
 We suggest not spending more than 5 days total.
 Please make commits as often as possible so we can see the time you spent and please do not make one commit.
 We will evaluate the code and time spent.

-What we want to see is how well you handle yourself given the time you spend on the problem, how you think, and how you prioritize when time is sufficient to solve everything.
+6.2 What we want to see is how well you handle yourself given the time you spend on the problem, how you think, and how you prioritize when time is sufficient to solve everything.

-Please email your solution as soon as you have completed the challenge or the time is up
+6.3 Please email your solution as soon as you have completed the challenge or the time is up

+# Getting Started

+1. Requirements
+- Install Docker

+2. Container Orchestration
+- execute command "docker compose up" on preferred CMD
+- access the game API with link: http://localhost:8082/swagger-ui.html#/mine-sweeper-controller
+- access the Authentication API with link: http://localhost:8083/swagger-ui.html#/authentication-controller

+# Build and Test
+1. Access the video by YouTube:

+# Reporting security issues and bugs
+Security issues and bugs should be reported privately, via email, to developer by email richiebono@gmail.com.
+You should receive a response within maximum 24 hours.